Indicators of child sexual abuse

 Always take a child’s verbal disclosure of sexual abuse seriously.
 A child does not need to exhibit any of the above indicators of child sexual abuse for their disclosure to be believed.

 The presence of any indicators – except disclosure which is highly reliable in its own right - should not be considered in isolation.
-There may be a number of explanations aside from child sexual abuse to account for some behavioural presentations such as developmental delay and disability, a medical issue, other types of abuse or trauma and cultural considerations.
-Attempts should be made to gather as much ‘pre-abuse’ functioning information in order to accurately consider the child’s presenting behaviour.
+There may be several explanations aside from child sexual abuse to account for some behavioural presentations such as developmental delay and disability, a medical issue, other types of abuse or trauma and cultural considerations.
+Attempts should be made to gather as much ‘pre-abuse’ functioning information to accurately consider the child’s presenting behaviour.

 Pre-abuse functioning includes consideration of the child’s: